therin/semver-resource/README.md

 # Semver Resource

+NOTE: This is forked from concourse/semver-resource and has additional functionality to assume IAM roles.
+Initial credentials are loaded from EC2 instance role.

 A resource for managing a version number.
 Persists the version number in one of several backing stores.